 The next lines describe the path of the kite as it travels…

 Heavy with fruit

 The choice to include the type of trees, no matter how vaguely described, provides the reader with an additional point of interest in regard to the setting.
 This scene is taking place somewhere where there are fruit trees.
-It must be within a tropical climate or in an area which has been modified to grow fruit.
-Not only are the trees growing fruit, they are “heavy with” it.
+It must be within a tropical climate or in an area that has been modified to grow fruit.
+Not only are the trees growing fruit, but they are also “heavy with” it.
 The plants are doing exceptionally well.
 This is a very fertile area.